StamusNetworks/suricata-4-analysts/source/file-analysis.rst

  - SMTP
  - HTTP2

 Interesting features result from this.
 First, it allows Suricata to generate events containing information about the files.
-The :ref:`fileinfo events <fileinfo-events>` are generated once any tracked file transfer is over (independantly of any detection).
+The :ref:`fileinfo events <fileinfo-events>` are generated once any tracked file transfer is over (independently of any detection).
 These events contain details about the file such as its name, various hashes of its content (sha1, sha256, ...), and identification of the file type based on its content.

 The second interesting feature is the extraction of the file which is triggered by the `filestore <https://suricata.readthedocs.io/en/latest/rules/file-keywords.html?#filestore>`_ keyword in signature.
 Extraction can also be switched on globally, but it is really intensive in term of performance.
 One thing to mention about extraction is that it is deduplicated as the storage of the file on the disk is done once per sha256.